ValveResourceFormat/ValveKeyValue/README.md

 ## Deserializing binary

-Essentially the same text, just change `KeyValues1Text` to `KeyValues1Binary`.
+Essentially the same as text, just change `KeyValues1Text` to `KeyValues1Binary`.

 ## Serializing to text